-Andrea Chung is an American artist born in Newark, New Jersey and currently working in San Diego as a mixed-media conceptual artist, whose work encompasses painting, sculpture, photography, and installations.
+Andrea Chung is an American artist born in Newark, New Jersey and currently working in San Diego as a mixed-media conceptual artist, whose work encompasses painting, sculpture, photography, installations, and augmented reality.
 She explores colonial and post-colonial systems, migration patterns, and the presence of multiple mother cultures in the Caribbean.
 She draws connections between her ancestry and those who experienced colonial exploitation.

 Raised in Texas, her parents were of Trinidadian and Jamaican-Chinese descent.
 She graduated with a B.F.A. from Parsons School of Design and received her M.F.A. from the Maryland Institute College of Art in 2008.
 She is influenced by her multicultural upbringing and her family’s Caribbean heritage as she explores the shared histories of people of Chinese and African descent in the Caribbean diaspora.

-Often using ephemeral materials such as sugar or soap in her sculptures and installations, her work often deals with the effects of colonialism on island nations – especially Jamaica, Trinidad, and the Mauritius, which were sugar colonies of England.
-She incorporates materials significant to the cultures and people she depicts, creating a connection between her media and the message she conveys.
+Often using ephemeral materials such as sugar or soap in her sculptures and installations, her works often deal with the effects of colonialism on island nations – especially Jamaica, Trinidad, and the Mauritius, which were sugar colonies of England.
+She incorporates materials significant to the cultures and the people she depicts, creating a connection between her media and the message she conveys.

 At the California African American Museum, her installation “Sink & Swim” lies on the floor with bottles hanging down over what looks like islands floating on a white sea.
 This piece references a method of fishing where glass bottles are used.
 This was a practice passed down by generations of Mauritian fishermen once the British abolished slavery there in 1835.
 The newly freed Creoles preferred to become fishermen rather than work in the sugar cane fields as before.
 This led to overfishing, causing the fishing trade to disappear.
 Instead of working with actual glass, Chung makes liquor bottles out of sugar, reflecting on sugar’s ephemeral nature and its role in the legacy of slavery.
 As the bottles melt, they mirror the vanishing of a community and its means of survival.